mvpete/simpl/Readme.md

-SIMPL - Simple Intuative Micro Programming Language
+SIMPL - Simple Intuitive Micro Programming Language
 ===

 A simple language, with not much functionality.
 More of a tool for learning, than anything else.